 - 1 tsp ground cloves (find ground cloves here)

-- Combine ingredients in a medium-sized mixing bowl and stir carefully until well blended.
+- Begin making your cinnamon applesauce ornaments by combining ingredients in a medium-sized mixing bowl and stir carefully until well blended.

 - Scoop dough onto a cookie sheet and flatten with your hands until dough is about ⅓ or ¼ inch thick.
 (Don’t flatten more than this or ornaments will be too thin and can break easily.)